DolbyIO/rts-uikit-ios/README.md

 ## Sign up for a Dolby.io account

-To publish a real-time stream, a Dolby.io account is necessary.
+A Dolby.io account is necessary to publish your own RTS stream.
 To setup your Dolby.io account, go to [Dolby.io dashboard](https://dashboard.dolby.io) and complete the form.
 After confirming your email address, you will be logged in.

 ## Installation